EurekaBotics/.github/profile/README.md

 ## About Us

 EurekaBotics is a passionate team of college students based in India, dedicated to revolutionizing the field of robotics by integrating it with artificial intelligence (AI).
-Our primary objective is to make robotics affordable and accessible to all Indians, regardless of their background or expertise.<br>
+Our primary objective is to make robotics affordable and accessible to all Indians, regardless of their background or expertise.<br> <br>
 ![RicknMorty](https://github.com/EurekaBotics/.github/blob/main/icegif-377.gif)

 ## Mission